Facebook Instagram Pinterest

 Mt.
 Brandberg and Königstein in Namibia

 Next up, the magnificent Mt.
 Brandberg and Königstein—the highest peaks in Namibia.
-They tower over the land like giants, making you feel like a tourist ant gazing up at them.
+They tower over the land like giants and give the whole place a beautiful setting.
+I felt like a little tourist ant gazing up at them.

 These peaks are no walk in the park, and hiring a guide is strongly recommended and mandatory in some places.
-The trails can be difficult to navigate, and the terrain is rough—you’ll be giving your knees a run for their money hopping over rocks and scrambling on boulders.
+The trails can be difficult to navigate, and the terrain is rough—I was giving my knees a run for their money hopping over rocks and scrambling on boulders.

 I was lucky to get a fantastic guide when I visited, he was like a walking encyclopedia of Namibian knowledge.
 He knew every rock, every plant, and every creature that crossed our path, and he was funny.
 We were basically twins.